About the Twitter API

 Over the years, the Twitter API has grown by adding additional levels of access for developers and academic researchers to be able to scale their access to enhance and research the public conversation.

 Recently, we released the Twitter API v2.
-The Twitter API v2 includes a modern foundation, new and advanced features, and quick onboarding to Essential access.
+The Twitter API v2 includes a modern foundation, new and advanced features, and quick onboarding to Basic access.

 The following three tabs explain the different versions and access levels of the Twitter API, what’s new with v2, and which Twitter resources you can retrieve, create, destroy, and adjust using the API.